stutrek/bowling-schedule/README.md

 - Consecutive games are always on the same lane -- no switching between back-to-back games
 - For games 1-4, teams that switch lanes are always on the same lane pair (lanes 5-6 or 7-8), so they stay on the same ball return
 - All teams in game 5 have a break before their slot, so they're ready to start at any moment
-- Every team gets exactly one break game -- it's never three games in a row, never a two-game gap
+- No team ever has a two-game gap -- it's either three consecutive games or two consecutive with a one-game break

 ### Constraints

-Six penalties, weighted in [summer_fixed_weights.json](summer_fixed_weights.json):
+Seven penalties, weighted in [summer_fixed_weights.json](summer_fixed_weights.json):

 1. **Matchup balance** -- every pair of teams should play each other 2 or 3 times across the season.
 Penalty scales with distance from this range.
 2. **Slot balance** -- each team should play in each game slot a balanced number of times.
 Slots 1-4: 6-7 times each.
 Slot 5: 3-4 times.
 3. **Lane balance** -- each team should play on each lane a balanced number of times.
 Lanes 1-2: 6-7 times each (they only get traffic from games 1-4).
 Lanes 3-4: 8-9 times each (they get traffic from all 5 games).
 4. **Game 5 lane balance** -- within a team's game 5 appearances, they should be on lane 3 and lane 4 roughly equally.
-5. **Same lane balance** -- some template positions stay on the same lane for all 3 games in slots 1-4.
-Each team should land in these "same lane" positions 3-4 times across the season.
-6. **Commissioner overlap** -- two player-commissioners need coverage across the night.
+5. **Commissioner overlap** -- two player-commissioners need coverage across the night.
 The schedule minimizes how often any pair of teams both appears in game 1 and game 5.
 In post-processing, the best pair gets assigned to teams 1 and 2.
+6. **Matchup spacing** -- pairs that play each other multiple times should be spread across the season.
+Pairs with 2 matchups need at least 4 weeks apart; pairs with 3 need at least 2 weeks apart.
+7. **Break balance** -- the 4 break positions (teams with a one-game gap instead of three consecutive) should be distributed evenly across teams over the season.

 ### The algorithm